Environmental Nature Center

 School Tour Programs: Discovery through Expereince

-Each school year, over 17,000 students step onto the grounds of the Environmental Nature Center, transforming our paths and gardens into dynamic learning spaces.
-From wide-eyed preschoolers to analytical high school seniors, every student discovers nature through carefully crafted experiences that align seamlessly with Next Generation Science Standards and California State Social Science Standards.
+Each school year, more than 17,000 students visit the Environmental Nature Center for immersive, hands-on field trip experiences.
+Aligned with state education standards, these programs transform ENC’s gardens, trails, and habitats into living classrooms where science concepts come alive through direct observation and inquiry.
+ENC field trips serve as a cornerstone of a broader learning pathway.
+Teachers build on these experiences in the classroom, families return through community programs, and many students deepen their engagement through camps and youth leadership opportunities.
 These aren't ordinary field trips—they're immersive journeys where classroom concepts come alive through direct observation and hands-on discovery.
 Students don't just learn about nature; they experience it firsthand, making connections that textbooks alone cannot provide.
 Through these experiences, we create opportunities for every student to develop their own personal relationship with the natural world.
 Our field trips serve as cornerstones in a broader environmental education journey.
 When students return home, their teachers—equipped with skills from our Professional Development programs—help them connect their ENC experiences to classroom learning.
 Many students bring their families back for our Community Programs, diving deeper into environmental exploration.
 Others join our Enrichment Camps, building on their initial discoveries and strengthening their connection to nature.

 Budget